 The Twenty-Eighth Amendment? was initially launched in early 2020, just as the first primaries and caucuses were being held to determine the Democratic nominee to run against Donald Trump in the November 2020 election.
 I regarded the election of Trump and his conduct during the first term of his presidency as the most serious threats to pluralist democracy that the U.S. has endured since World War II (or in my lifetime).
 Just as the Electoral College enabled Trump’s assent to the presidency, I worried that it could facilitate his reelection – as well as the election of future demagogues with weak commitments to political pluralism.
 I also worried that current efforts to replace the Electoral College with a popular-plurality system that awarded the presidency to the candidate getting the most popular votes would provide even worst inoculation against anti-pluralists than the existing system.

-The Twenty–Eighth Amendment? was thus released just before Americans, including myself, regarded tbe coronavirus pandemic as a threat both to the health of millions of Americans and to American democracy.
+The Twenty–Eighth Amendment? was thus released just before Americans, including myself, regarded the coronavirus pandemic as a threat both to the health of millions of Americans and to American democracy.
 It became available at a time when the Democrats seemed highly divided about their nominee for the president, and when Joe Biden’s campaign seemed doomed.
-The coronavirus crisis and “the Joe Biden Miracle” – his arising from the ashes of a domed presidential bid to becoming the consensual front-runner led me to believe that the main features of his book were timely and useful.
-Just as the pandemic made the need for more qualified and trustworthy leadership than that provided by Trump, the Biden miracle suggested that many American had come to understand this need.
-I thought that most revisions to reflect these events could be confined to the last chapter.
-During the spring 2020, while in social isolation, I am thus preparing a slightly altered “revised edition” of this book.
-A few blogs that I have recently posted anticipate some of these changes.
+The coronavirus crisis and “the Joe Biden Miracle” – his arising from the ashes of a domed presidential bid to becoming the consensual front-runner – led me to believe that the main features of his book were timely and useful.
+Just as the pandemic, the subsequent economic collapse and the police-centered racial unrest made the need for more qualified and trustworthy leadership than that provided by Trump, the Biden miracle suggested that many American had come to understand this need.
+I saw in this American response – the widespread understanding that “we are all in this together” – the sort of communitarian ethic that I was seeking to promote in my proposed reforms, I thus revised this book to reflect these developments.
+Because self-publication involves “print on demand,” anyone now purchasing this book on Amazon or other Internet-based book seller will get the revised version of this book.

 The Twenty-Eighth Amendment?
 Beyond Abolishing the Electoral College.
 Gatekeeper Press, 2020.